allhailjustice/vis_class_project/Processbook.md

 * graphlet.py: calculate graphlet frequency by random walk
 * layout.py: draw the layout
 * knn.py: train a nearest neighbour model
-* interface.py: Show a interface for user interaction
+* interface.py: show a interface for user interaction
+* experiment_real_data.ipynb: the experiment process on real data

 Please refer to interface.py for usage